Most of us who want to lose weight want to do it quickly.

-This is what the 3 day military diet plan has been enticing people with.
+Well, this is what the 3-day military diet plan promises.

-It promises you can lose weight very quickly—in mere 3 days.
+The "diet" claims that it can help you lose weight very quickly—in mere 3 days.

 I mean who doesn’t want to lose 10 pounds in a week?